ONLY A SIGNAL SHOWN

 Cruise missiles in the 1980s are the ominous background to this novel, set amongst Quakers in a university city, but in her first novel Leela Dutt is more interested in personal tensions – tunnel vision leading to hereditary blindness, neighbours who persecute children, burst pipes, sweet chestnuts and funerals.
 Like the squares on Rubik’s cube, the pattern becomes entangled: a foreign submarine is sighted in the Bristol Channel on the day a child is knocked off his bike, a peace camp is attacked as an old man lies ill in hospital.

-This is an anthology of eight short stories involving fictional contemporary Quakers, written in 1996.
+This is an anthology of eight short stories involving fictional contemporary Quakers.
 The stories are all written in the first person and are told by a wide variety of men and women, often outsiders, ranging in age from 22 to 90.
 They are set in Canada and Wales, in England and Outer Space.
 Kate Attfield’s line drawings add enormous charm to this book.
-One story, 'I Shall Spend My Pension on Brandy', now appears in this website under the name 'Celebration'.
+The last story, 'I Shall Spend My Pension on Brandy', has been updated and now appears in this website under the name 'Celebration'.
 There are still some copies left so do email me if you'd like one for £3.

 Imagine a computer program so intelligent that it can write a novel… This is the powerful story of one family throughout the twentieth century, involving an Indian home in Calcutta before the First World War, a Jewish dentist in Nuremberg in the 1930s and an artificial intelligence research unit in a contemporary British university.